Hutchings' inequality for the Calabi invariant revisited with an application to pseudo-rotations: Introduction

 \subsection{Applications to Pseudo-rotations}

-In this section we apply our results to compute the Calabi invariant of a large class of (smooth and area preserving) pseudo-rotations.
-In this article by a pseudo-rotation we always mean a $C^\infty$-smooth and area preserving diffeomorphism of the closed disc $\mathbb{D}$ having a unique periodic point.
+In this section we apply our results to compute the Calabi invariant of pseudo-rotations.
+In this article by a pseudo-rotation we always mean a $C^\infty$-smooth and area-preserving diffeomorphism of the closed disc $\mathbb{D}$ having a unique periodic point.
 As is well known by results of Franks \cite{franks1988generalizations} the unique periodic point is an interior fixed point and to each pseudo-rotation $\phi$ there is a unique irrational number we denote by $\rho(\phi)\in[0,1)$ called the rotation number of $\phi$ which is characterised by the following dynamical property: Every trajectory besides the unique fixed point has a well defined asymptotic mean winding number about the fixed point, and the value of this winding number is $\rho(\phi)$.
 In particular $\rho(\phi)$ coincides with the rotation number of $\phi$ on the boundary of the disc.
 A large class of pseudo-rotations that are not conjugate to a rotation were discovered by Anosov and Katok in their seminal paper \cite{katok1972new}.

-Applying the inequality (\ref{1.7}) above to pseudo-rotations yields the following identity:
+Applying the inequality (\ref{1.5}) above to pseudo-rotations yields the following identity:

-\begin{thm}[Calabi identity for pseudo-rotations] If $\phi:\mathbb{D}\to\mathbb{D}$ is a pseudo-rotation that is conjugate to a rotation on the boundary then its Calabi invariant coincides with its rotation number.
+\begin{thm}[Calabi identity for pseudo-rotations] If $\phi:\mathbb{D}\to\mathbb{D}$ is a pseudo-rotation then its Calabi invariant coincides with its rotation number.
 In our notation

-or equivalently $\mathcal{V}_{(\phi, 0)}=0$. \end{thm}
+or equivalently $\mathcal{V}{(\phi, 0)}=0$. \end{thm}

 In other words, the Calabi invariant of a pseudo-rotation coincides with the Calabi invariant of the rigid rotation with the same rotation number.

 In the proof we will also need the following: